cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

  - What if you piped/setup your google alerts to RSS and there was integrated support for pulling them in and working with them.
 Obvious con is not sure even if RSS is still currently an option whether it will always be an option.
  - Backup the master media directory, database and current site to a dated folder (where?)
  - Could all font sizes be controlled by slider?
+ - Detect image change and force over write style image generation

 ## Issues to Track
  - https://github.com/dotnet/wpf/issues/152 - Vaguely anyway tracks the issue where Xaml Islands render over all WPF content - not sure this is going anywhere but it would be nice...
  - https://github.com/dotnet/efcore/issues/14257 - Saving an Entity with an IPoint with Ordinates.XYZ in SpatiaLite throws an exception #14257 - reported in 2018 but still open...
  - https://github.com/dotnet/efcore/issues/14561 - Too many db operations and Spatialite crashes taking down entire program - in debug crashes the process with no information!

+4/5/2020
+Fixed a bug in the Content saves for images and photos where I hadn't quite gotten the recent adjustments to saving/generating right - core detail is that in early versions the files were always an over write operation (vs checking) which meant I didn't want to wait for that everytime, but now the standard generate just checks for files rather than overwrites.
+Downside is if you switch out an image you have to force the regen...

+Set up static weak events to serve as a way to alert/update the lists as content changes - light testing in the posts list and it was working nicely!

 4/3/2020
 Found while working on the Waterman Peak post that I was loading the content editor from the list item without refreshing from the database which had unintended consequences with the Waterman Peak post where I also added images, files and links so was bouncing between editors.
 Changed in all editors.